Introduction to Therapeutic Horticulture Course

 You will not be required to attend any live calls during this course – all content is pre-recorded and self-paced.

-- Approved by the Canadian Horticultural Therapy Association – CHTA for .03 points toward registration
+• Approved by the Canadian Horticultural Therapy Association – CHTA for 0.3 points per 40 contact hours of instruction

 After you purchase, simply sign in to your account at the top right corner of the website and you’ll find the course and manual (if purchased) under Courses → My Courses.